 Three things to know for me this summer:

-2. Thanks to the “Penalty Book” category, for the fourth summer I read a book I have been meaning to read for ages!
+2. Thanks to the “Penalty Book” category, for the fifth summer I read a book I have been meaning to read for ages!
 Go penalty books!
 Unfortunately, for the first time, my penalty book was a massive disappointment.

 3. Summer reading makes me happy.

 So, how did The Summer Reading Challenge go for you?
 Remember, in The Summer Reading Challenge the goal is to read seven books between June 1 and August 12th.
 Comment below and you are entered for one of ten $10 Amazon gift cards.
 Even if you didn’t read seven books, still share what you read!
 This isn’t really a contest so much as a chance to share and a chance to see how many books we read collectively.